Xenoturbella

-Xenoturbella is a genus of very simple bilaterians up to a few centimeters long.
-It contains a small number of marine benthic worm-like species.
+Xenoturbella is a genus of very simple bilaterians whose relation to other animal groups is unclear.
+It contains a small number of marine benthic species that look like worms.
+They can be up to 20 cm long.

+History

-The first known species (Xenoturbella bocki) was collected in 1878 and 1879 in the Gullmar fiord on the Swedish west coast by August Malm and is stored in the collection of the Gothenburg Natural History Museum.
+The first known species (Xenoturbella bocki) was collected in 1878 and 1879 from the Gullmar fjord on the Swedish west coast by August Malm and is stored in the collection of the Gothenburg Natural History Museum.
 A specimen is on display in the exhibition.
-It was collected again in the Gullmar fiord in 1915 by Sixten Bock, but it was only properly described in 1949 by Einar Westblad.
-The type specimens are kept at the Swedish Museum of Natural History in Stockholm.
+It was collected again from the Gullmar fjord in 1915 by Sixten Bock, but it was only properly described in 1949 by Einar Westblad.
+These specimens are kept at the Swedish Museum of Natural History in Stockholm.